-The problem described in this appendix affects single-disks units in JBOD configuration with SAVE_CONFIG data stored on them.
-If you have not moved JBOD disk units with SAVE_CONFIG data saved on them to the HSZ40 controller being upgraded to Version 3.1 or Version 3.2, do not proceed any further.
+The problem described in this appendix affects single-disks units in JBOD configurations with SAVE_CONFIG data stored on them.
+If you have not moved JBOD disk units with SAVE_CONFIG data saved on them to the HSZ50 controller being upgraded to V5.2, do not proceed any further.
 Your system is not at risk.

-If disks in your system are at risk of this problem, use the following procedure to check a disk in JBOD configuration to determine whether it is exposed:
+If disks in your system are at risk for this problem, use the following procedure to check a disk in JBOD configuration to determine whether it is exposed:

-- a.
-At the controller prompt, type SHOW DISKnnn (where nnn is the JBOD disk in question). - b.
-Look for the "Configuration being backed up on this container" message. - c.
-Record the block size capacity displayed by the controller. - d.
-From the OpenVMS prompt on one of the hosts, mount the disk in question and type the command: show device/full dka200: - e.
-Compare the total block size obtained from the "SHOW DEVICE" command with the block size capacity obtained in step 'c.' - f.
-If the reported sizes are different, this disk is at risk for the problem.
-See the "Solution" section in this appendix for the recovery procedure.
+- At the controller prompt, type SHOW DISK nnn (where nnn is the JBOD disk in question). - b.
+Look for a "Configuration being backed up on this container" message. - Record the block size capacity displayed by the controller. - From the OpenVMS prompt on one of the hosts, mount the disk in question and type the command: - \$ SHOW DEVICE/FULL DKA200: - Compare the total block size obtained from the "show device" command with the block size capacity obtained in step 'c.' - If the reported sizes are different, this disk is at risk for the problem.
+See the "Solution" section of this appendix for the recovery procedure.